BIBLE HISTORY DAILY

 Read the full article about contemporary perception of God's role in the Destruction of Pompeii as it appeared in the July/August 2010 Biblical Archaeology Review

-Vesuvius Erupting by Pierre-Henri de Valenciennes 1813
+1813 painting Vesuvius Erupting by Pierre-Henri de Valenciennes

 “One last unending night for the world.”
 Overcome by the fumes and falling ash, the famed Roman naturalist Pliny the Elder and his companion collapse in view of the 79 C.E. eruption of Mt.
 Vesuvius while buildings crumble nearby, as depicted in this 1813 painting Vesuvius Erupting by Pierre-Henri de Valenciennes.
 First-century accounts of the eruption by his nephew Pliny the Younger and Dio Cassius describe the terror and confusion as the affluent cities of the Bay of Naples, including Pompeii and Herculaneum, were destroyed by the violent volcano.
 Was this disaster, which occurred almost exactly nine years after Roman troops destroyed the Temple in Jerusalem, seen as God’s revenge on the conquerors of the holy city?
-Photo: AKG-Images.
+Photo: AKG-Images

 Nine years, almost to the day, after Roman legionaries destroyed God’s house in Jerusalem, God destroyed the luxurious watering holes of the Roman elite.